ngergs/optionable/example/k8s-openapi/README.md

 ## CRD

-How optioned types can be generated for `kube::CustomResources`.
+For the source code see [src/lib.rs](src/lib.rs) for the CRD definition and [src/apply_crd.rs](src/apply_crd.rs) for the optioned type example.

+Another simple example for how the `optionable` Kubernetes optimized derives can be used to implement Kubernetes server-side-apply for CRDs.

 ```bash
 # setup crd